-This cute hand print tree is a perfect Spring or Mother’s Day craft.
+This cute hand-print tree is a perfect Spring or Mother’s Day craft.
 I saw this idea on Pinterest and thought it was so cute.
 It makes a great classroom or table decoration.
 I changed it up a little by having the children color their own tree.

-Step 1: Have the children put their hand towards the top of the oak tag or thick construction paper.
+Have the children put their hands toward the top of the oak tag or thick construction paper.
 Trace their hand and part of their forearm.
 Leave about an inch of space above the bottom of the paper.

-Step 4: Have the children glue the hearts on the “branches” (fingers) of the tree.
+Have the children glue the hearts on the “branches” (fingers) of the tree.